-A certificate of incorporation is a document that is issued to all entities registered with Companies House.
-The certificate confirms the entity’s existence, as well as some important information about the company such as the date of incorporation, registration number, and more.
+A certificate of incorporation is a document that is issued to all limited companies, LLPs, and other business entities registered at Companies House.
+It confirms the existence of the new company and contains important details such as the date of incorporation, the company registration number, and more.

 Where and when do I get a certificate of incorporation?

-If you register using a postal application, your certificate will arrive by post a few days after Companies House approves your application.
+If you set up a company using a postal application, your certificate of incorporation will arrive by post a few days after Companies House approves your application.
 Postal applications take around 8 – 10 days to process, so it’s beneficial to register online.

 What information does a certificate of incorporation state?